mario-nolte/oc2wp-bookmarks/readme.txt

 == Frequently Asked Questions ==

-= Are their preconditions that my ownCloud instance has to satisfy? =
+= Are there preconditions that my ownCloud instance has to satisfy? =

 The server running your owncloud instance needs to run php5-curl.
 Furthermore you have to replace the existing ownCloud Bookmarks App (<a href="https://github.com/owncloud/Bookmarks" target="_blank">this new version</a> will be included with ownCloud 8.0) or to provide access to the SQL-Database.

 = Which operation mode is appropriate? =

 In general it is recommended to use the ownCloud App mode.
-The MySQL mode only is for those that whish to access the Bookmarks of all users of an ownCloud instance or those that cannot change the ownCloud Bookmarks App.
+The MySQL mode only is for those appropriate who whish to access the Bookmarks of all users of an ownCloud instance or those that cannot change the ownCloud Bookmarks App.

 = How to configure the OC mode =

 Enter the credentials of the ownCloud account that owns the Bookmarks that should be published.

+= Language =
+This plugin is currently only available in English but you can set the title of the generated tables to your own needs in your own language.

+= What are the shortcodes to embed a table containing the ownCloud Bookmarks into posts or pages? =
+* embed those Bookmarks that are tagged with 'public': [ oc2wpbm]
+* embed those Bookmarks that contain one out of a set of tags (in this case 'public' or 'example'): [ oc2wpbm tags=”public, example”]
+* embed those Bookmarks that contain a specific set of Bookmars (in this case 'public' AND 'example'): [ oc2wpbm tags=”public, example” connector=”AND”]

 = What are the next steps for this plugin =
 Currently I am working to enhance the sorting capabilites.
 After this my plan is to add a widget for sidebars so that ownCloud bookmarks also can be used within the widget areas.
 Further suggestions are welcome!

-= language =
-This plugin is currently only available in English but you can set the title of the generated tables to your own needs in your own language.

 == Screenshots ==